pleft/nwphaserjs_tutorial/README.md

 cpi@clockworkpi:~$ tar -xvf nwjs-v0.27.6-linux-arm.tar.gz
 ```

 This will create a directory with all `NWjs` binaries.
 Inside this directory there is a `lib/` directory.
-Copy all the shared object files located in lib directory need to be copied to `/usr/lib` directory.
+All the shared object files located in `lib/` directory need to be copied to `/usr/lib` directory.

 ```bash